 LD 549 would upend that long-standing and sensible policy.
 This bill would allow uses that were illegal when they began to continue, as long the uses continued for 20 years without getting caught.

-This bill essentially invites those who would undertake illegal activities in the unorganized townships to sneak around until they get away with it for twenty years.
+This bill essentially invites those who would undertake illegal activities in the unorganized townships to sneak around until they get away with it for 20 years.
 Then suddenly, if this bill were to pass, the use, which had never been legal, would be presumed legal.

 The LUPC is responsible for land use in over 10 million acres.
 They have a staff of less than two dozen people.
 They cannot possibly see everything that goes on in the unorganized townships.